“All different, all equal.”

 If a child is making less than expected progress then the class teacher will adapt their teaching to target the necessary areas, this may include modifying teaching, use of apparatus, or in-class support.
 The majority of pupil’s needs will be met through high standards of quality first teaching.

-Teachers and Senior leaders meet at least termly to analyze pupil progress within our Pupil Progress Meetings.
-These termly progress meetings will address the key questions above.
+Teachers and Senior leaders meet twice yearly to analyze pupil progress within our Pupil Progress Meetings.
+These progress meetings will address the key questions above.
 Data is used to monitor pupil progress against targets and ensure adequate planning and provision is in place at the individual, class, year group, and whole-school levels.

 Where the attainment of a child significantly exceeds the expected level of attainment, teachers will provide additional materials for areas in which the child shows particular aptitude.